-Green or Unripen bananas have high amounts of resistant starch, which aid digestion just like fiber.
-Due to the beneficial properties of green banana, they are often used as flour or pulp in other food products.
+Green or Unripen bananas have high amounts of resistant starch, which aid digestion like fiber.
+Due to the beneficial properties of green bananas, they are often used as flour or pulp in other food products.

-Studies found that green banana flour helps in treating insulin sensitivity, reduces liver/kidney infections, and promotes weight loss.
+Studies found that green banana flour helps treat insulin sensitivity, reduces liver/kidney infections, and promotes weight loss.

 Bananas are rich in prebiotics.
-It is a fermentable fiber that is used to feed the good gut bacteria (probiotics).
+It is a fermentable fiber that feeds good gut bacteria (probiotics).
 Prebiotics help in improving digestion by promoting the growth of food digesting bacteria.
-Pairing banana with probiotic foods like curd is the best way to boost gut health, digestion, and also regularity.
+Pairing bananas with probiotic foods like curd is the best way to boost gut health, digestion, and regularity.

-Some studies report that green bananas are effective in treating constipation and diarrhea in children.
+Some studies report that green bananas effectively treat constipation and diarrhea in children.
 Bananas are the best fruit to get your digestive system back on track.

 Promotes Weight Loss

 According to researchers, there is a direct association between calorie reduction, fiber intake, and weight loss.
-Bananas are an ideal choice as a breakfast or snack to help you lose weight and maintaining it.
+Bananas are ideal as a breakfast or snack to help you lose weight and maintain it.

 Lowers Blood Pressure

 Bananas are rich in potassium and cover up to 9% of the daily potassium requirement.
-Potassium is famous for its blood pressure-lowering abilities when paired with a low sodium diet or Dash diet.
+Potassium is famous for its blood pressure-lowering abilities when paired with low sodium or Dash diet.

-Regular banana consumption helps maintain daily potassium requirement in your body, keeps the blood pressure low, and prevents further complications like kidney diseases or strokes.
+Regular banana consumption helps maintain daily potassium requirements in your body, keeps the blood pressure low, and prevents further complications like kidney diseases or strokes.